 They all are talented athletes who play a smooth game and use their bodies well although occasionally they commit fouls; they have a remarkable domination on high balls which can be paralleled only by the great British and especially Scottish professional teams, whose way of playing perhaps they follow, but without monotonous precision and with much more vitality and enthusiasm.
 The full backs get rid of the ball with power and assurance; the midfield line defends, mixing very well with the fullbacks and giving remarkable help to the forwards, who have a wonderful kick that they utilize for passes and for sending high balls in to the goal area to exploit their superior heading capacities.

 With no British teams in the competition, the US would meet Argentina in the semifinals as a representative of the English soccer style.
 Tony Cirino writes in U.S. Soccer vs The World, “The U.S. – Argentina game — a replay of the 1928 Olympics — presented a contrast between two soccer schools: the short passing and polished skills of the South Americans and the athletic game in the air and long balls of the North Americans.”
 Argentina had defeated the US 11-2 at the Olympics.

-The injury to Auld led to one of the great myths of World Cup history.
+The injury to Auld — Cummings reports that he “had his lip ripped wide open” after the third Argentine goal — led to one of the great myths of World Cup history.
 When the team’s trainer, Jock Coll, entered the field to attend to Auld, legend has it that a bottle of chloroform in his medicine bag broke open, so incapacitating Coll that he had to be assisted off of the field.
-According to the match report written by Wilfred Cummings, “Andy Auld had his lip ripped wide open and one of the players from across the La Platte River had knocked the smelling salts out of Trainer Coll’s hand and into Andy’s eyes, temporarily blinding one of the outstanding “little stars” of the World’s Series.”
+According to Cummings’ official report, “one of the players from across the La Platte River had knocked the smelling salts out of Trainer Coll’s hand and into Andy’s eyes, temporarily blinding one of the outstanding ‘little stars’ of the World’s Series.”

 After the 1930 World Cup